The need for Road To Growth Business Advisory

-When most businesses are formed the founder’s dream or vision is usually of a life where there is little stress (they’re their own boss now); where the team under them has everything under control, meaning they can now work a relaxed five-day week – if that – with relaxing holidays away from the business routine; and where they can indulge in a few of the luxuries in life, whether they be a new car, overseas trips or new, bigger home.
+When most businesses start up, the owner’s dream or vision is usually of a life where there is little stress (they’re their own boss now); where the team under them has everything under control, meaning they can now work a relaxed five-day week – if that – with relaxing holidays away from the business routine; and where they can indulge in a few of the luxuries in life, whether they be a new car, overseas trips or new, bigger home.
 But …

 Some reports have suggested 35% of small businesses close within 5 years of being established with a further 20% closing within 10 years, while others will tell you that more than 60% of small businesses will close within 3 years.
-While the difference between such figures gives little faith in their accuracy what does become apparent is that the success rates are not encouraging, and are far from what most founders had in mind when they opened their doors.
+While the difference between such figures gives little faith in their accuracy, what does become apparent is that the success rates are not encouraging … which is the complete opposite of what owners had in mind when they opened their doors.

 Why Is This?